RenoFi/rack-graphql/README.md

 # rack-graphql

+`rack-graphql` is designed to build ruby services with graphql api.
+It provides `/graphql` endpoint and can handle [subscriptions](https://graphql-ruby.org/guides#subscriptions-guides) and [multiplex](https://graphql-ruby.org/queries/multiplex.html).

-Rack middleware implementing graphql endpoint for ruby (non-`ActionController`) services.
-It uses pure rack and none of `ActionController` or `Sinatra` is required.
-By default it implements health route on `/health` and `/`, since it's only expected to be used on graphql-only services.
+It works on pure rack and none of `ActionController`/`ActionDispatch`/`ActionPack` or `Sinatra` is required.
+By default it provides health route on `/health` and `/`, which can be disabled.

-It also handles [subscriptions](https://graphql-ruby.org/guides#subscriptions-guides) and [multiplex](https://graphql-ruby.org/queries/multiplex.html).
+It can be used together with rails to not make graphql requests be routed with `ActionDispatch` or more pure ruby apps.

 ## Installation